EvictionLab/eviction-lab-website/content/eviction-tracking/new-mexico.md

 {{% report_intro id="35" data="/uploads/states_table.csv" %}}

 Eviction filings in New Mexico have fallen sharply since mid-March 2020.
 While eviction filings and hearings have been allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
-This order remains in effect until it is amended or withdrawn.
+This order remains in effect until February 2, 2022.

 More detail on eviction protections in New Mexico can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/nm/).